 They both began their studies of the guitar in 1953 at the National Conservatory of Athens under Dimitris Fampas.
 After receiving first prizes “with excellence” upon graduating, they shared the first two prizes in the International Competition in Naples, Italy.
 For four consecutive periods they were awarded scholarships to study with the Presti-Lagoya duo in France and with Andrés Segovia in Spain.
 Shortly after, they became professors at the National Conservatory in Athens.

 Since their arrival on the international scene in 1967, Evangelos and Liza have carried out extensive tours all over the world and given hundreds of recitals at some of the most famous concert halls, including Carnegie Hall, Queen Elizabeth Hall, the Concertgebouw, Wigmore Hall, le Théâtre de la Ville, the Lincoln Center and the Herodion.
-They have also performed for many radio and television stations (the BBC, Paris RTVF, Brussels, Madrid, Cologne, Berlin etc.) and taken part in major festivals in, among other places, New York, Boston, Antwerp, Rome, Amsterdam and Mexico.
+They have also performed for many radio and television stations (the BBC, Paris RTVF, Brussels, Madrid, Cologne, Berlin etc.) and taken part in major festivals in, among other places, New York, Boston, Antwerp, Rome, Amsterdam, Mexico and Athens.
 They usually appear as duo soloists with well known symphony orchestras such as those of Montreal, Michigan, Cincinnati and Birmingham, as well as teaching seminars and holding Master-classes at universities and academies overseas including The Juilliard School, the Royal Academy of Music, the Royal College of Music, UCLA, Stony Brook University and Mannes College of Music.

 Both Greek and foreign composers have written pieces especially for Evangelos and Liza; at the same time the two musicians have enriched a rather meagre guitar duo repertoire with transcriptions and arrangements for their own.
 They have produced several records and CDs of works for one or two guitars that are available on the EMI Classics label everywhere.

 Thanks to his musicality and expressive playing, virtuosity, interpretation of guitar music from Renaissance to the music created in the 21st century, Vojin Kocić belongs to the very summit of the international guitar scene.
-Critics call him ‘Maestro o f Gentle Tones’ (SRF, Switzerland).
+Critics call him ‘Maestro of Gentle Tones’ (SRF, Switzerland).